Feb 16, 2025 | Health, Sustainable, Uncategorized

 Michelle is short with spiky hair, bleached blond at the tips.
 She has a quick temper and wishes people would take her more seriously.
 Her girlfriend is a few years older.
 Lauren is medium height, with shoulder-length light brown hair.
 She is the grown-up of the couple — has the car and the office job.
 The lease is in her name.

-Lauren works for a nonprofit, and Michelle works for an unnamed coffee shop in a supermarket.
-Lauren’s only crime was going to one Antifa meeting and also participating in a bunch of marches, including Pride.
+Lauren works for a nonprofit, and Michelle works for a Starbucks in a supermarket.
+Lauren’s only “crime” was going to one Antifa meeting and participating in a bunch of marches, including Queer Pride.
 Michelle feels mega guilt because she hid when the secret police came to their apartment, so she decides to organize a resistance to free her girlfriend.

 The one other hacker Michelle knows in Portland won’t help her, so she writes her own game mod (for a first-person shooter, very primal and raw) as a recruiting tool.
 She attracts a fair number of followers, many of them ex-military.
 The kind of people who play paintball on the weekends.
 They decide to plan a raid.